lj-ditrapani/SWE430/markdown/lesson1.markdown

 [assembled](http://en.wikipedia.org/wiki/Assembly_language),
 [compiled](http://en.wikipedia.org/wiki/Compiler), or
 [interpreted](http://en.wikipedia.org/wiki/Interpreter_%28computing%29).
-The examples and exercises you will work with in this course make use of the JavaScript programming language.
+The examples and assignments the 430 students will work with in this course make use of the JavaScript programming language.
 JavaScript is an interpreted language.
 Your web browser contains a JavaScript interpreter, which parses and interprets any linked or embedded JavaScript in the current web page.

-Although we will only be dealing with JavaScript, there are many languages to chose from.
+Although the 430 students will only be dealing with JavaScript, there are many languages to chose from.
 Wikipedia lists a few hundred languages on its
 [Timeline of Programming Languages][timeline] page.